gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

     wg-quick up wg0

 After starting the interface on each device, check the status of each using the `wg` command.
-You should see an output similar to this on the VPS:
+You should see an output like this on the VPS:

     interface: wg0
       public key: <vps public key>